-As part of our risk management strategy, we may hedge our exposure to interest rate and prepayment risk as our Manager determines is in our best interest given our investment strategy, the cost of the hedging transactions and our intention to qualify as a REIT.
-As a result, we may elect to bear a level of interest rate or prepayment risk that could otherwise be hedged when management believes, based on all relevant facts, that bearing the risk enhances our risk/return profile.
-We may enter into interest rate caps, collars, floors, forward contracts, put and call options on securities or securities underlying futures contracts, futures or swap agreements or purchase or sell TBA agency securities to attempt to manage the overall interest rate risk of the portfolio, reduce fluctuations in book value and generate additional income distributable to stockholders.
+As part of our risk management strategy, we may hedge some of our exposure to interest rate and prepayment risk as our Manager determines is in our best interest given our investment strategy, the cost of the hedging transactions and our intention to qualify as a REIT.
+As a result, we may elect to bear a level of interest rate or prepayment risk that could otherwise be hedged when our Manager believes, based on all relevant facts, that bearing the risk enhances our risk/return profile.
+Our Manager designs an interest rate risk management program consistent with its outlook for the market to attempt to mitigate the impact of changes in interest rates on our investment portfolio and related borrowings.
+We may enter into interest rate swap agreements, interest rate swaptions, TBA agency securities, caps, collars, floors, forward contracts, options or futures to attempt to manage the overall interest rate risk of the portfolio, reduce fluctuations in book value and generate additional income distributable to stockholders.
+See "Item 1.
+Business" in our most recent Annual Report on Form 10-K for further discussion on our hedging strategy.

 We have built a balance sheet and undertaken an interest rate and prepayment risk management program which seeks to generate net interest income and maintain liquidity sufficient to continue operations given a variety of potentially adverse circumstances.
-Accordingly, we expect our interest rate and prepayment risk management program to address both income preservation, as discussed above, and capital preservation concerns.
-Since borrowers whose mortgages collateralize the agency securities in which we invest are able to prepay their mortgage loans at any time, we face the risk that we will experience a return of principal earlier than anticipated and be left to invest that principal at potentially lower prevailing yields.
-Because prepayments on agency securities generally accelerate when interest rates drop and slow when interest rates increase, agency securities typically have "negative convexity."
+Accordingly, we expect our interest rate and prepayment risk management program to address both income preservation, as discussed above, and capital preservation.
+Since borrowers whose mortgages collateralize the agency securities in which we invest are able to prepay their mortgage loans at par at any time, we face the risk that we will experience a return of principal earlier than anticipated and be left to invest that principal at potentially lower prevailing yields.
+Because prepayments on agency securities generally accelerate when interest rates decrease and slow when interest rates increase, agency securities typically have "negative convexity."
 In other words, certain agency securities may increase in price more slowly than most bonds, or even fall in value, as interest rates decline.
 Conversely, certain agency securities may decrease in value more quickly than most bonds as interest rates increase.
 For capital preservation, we monitor our "duration."
 This is the expected percentage change in market value of our assets that would be caused by a 1% change in short and long-term interest rates.
-To monitor weighted average duration and the related risks of fluctuations in the liquidation value of our investment portfolio, we model the impact of various economic scenarios on the market value of our agency securities and liabilities.
+To monitor weighted average duration and the related risks of fluctuations in the liquidation value of our investment portfolio, our Manager models the impact of various economic scenarios on the market value of our agency securities and liabilities.
 We believe that our interest rate and prepayment risk management program allows us to maintain operations throughout a wide variety of potentially adverse circumstances.
 Nevertheless, in order to further preserve our capital base (and lower our duration) during periods when we believe a trend of rising interest rates has been established, we may decide to increase hedging activities or to sell assets.
-Each of these actions may lower our earnings and dividends in the short term to further our objective of maintaining attractive levels of earnings and dividends over the long term.
+Each of these act